BMW-Importer/metafox-sites/documentation/Elemental_grouping.md

     ]
 }
 ```
-Refer below the screenshot of the HTML generated
+Refer below the screenshot of the HTML generated where fields are grouped together.
 ![](../resources/text-image-v2-html.png)

 3. When grouping is done by adding the suffix, these fields are grouped together in authoring instance for easy authoring.